logiscapedev/mcp-sdk-php/README.md

 * Use standard transports like stdio and HTTP
 * Handle all MCP protocol messages and lifecycle events

-Based on the official [Python SDK](https://github.com/modelcontextprotocol/python-sdk) for the Model Context Protocol.
+This SDK began as a PHP port of the official [Python SDK](https://github.com/modelcontextprotocol/python-sdk) for the Model Context Protocol.
+It has since been expanded to fully support MCP using native PHP functions, helping to maximize compatibility with most standard web hosting environments.

 This SDK is primarily targeted at developers working on frontier AI integration solutions.
 Some functionality may be incomplete and implementations should undergo thorough testing and security review by experienced developers prior to production use.